AndrewAllgood/aao-helper/README.md

 * System for granting leaderboard rank badges, storing them in a database, and updating with the ranked seasons.
 This is the most sophisticated functionality.

-* Commands that streamline the posting of typical Hall of Fame embeds and auto-managing the awarded roles to some extent
+* Commands that streamline the posting of typical Hall of Fame embeds and auto-manage the awarded roles to some extent

 The bot automates much of these processes and allows people who don't have perms such as manage channels/threads/roles to perform these actions.